znort/phoenix-outfit-creator/README.md

 # How install

+someone wants to clean this up - go for it

 - git clone or download the app
 - install dependencies via npm
 - type npm start to run from your terminal